 The Riskline Informer is a series of analytical pieces interpreting and forecasting key political, security and social issues affecting global affairs.

-29 May 2020
+29 July 2020

 The 2020 Summer Olympics have been postponed to July 2021 but there are now doubts as to whether the games can be held at all amid the ongoing novel coronavirus (COVID-19) pandemic.
 While officials have so far opposed holding the Olympics behind closed doors, extensive testing, contact tracing and distancing efforts necessary to hold the event with spectators are likely to be a costly effort of its own.

 With the country reeling from an economic crisis triggered by the COVID-19 pandemic and exacerbated by long-standing institutional leakages, crime rates have gone up significantly in Beirut and other major cities.